farfromunique/vampirePoints/README.md

 While it does contain in its code and function some of the rules detailed in the Source(s), it is not intended as a replacement for them, nor is it intended as a replacement for the character sheets created by White Wolf.

-In short, I'm not giving you a listing of how the rules work, I'm giving you an tool to build a character within the rules.
+In short, I'm not giving you a listing of how the rules work, I'm giving you a tool to build a character within the rules.
 Please do not abuse it.

 Change Log
 ==========